-Contact information of GOR is located in the agreement particular to the Recipient.
+Contact information of GOR, also known as the OSBDC Program Manager, is in the agreement Notice of Award pages, particular to the Recipient.

 3. District Office Project Officer (PO)

 Contact information of PO is located in the agreement particular to the Recipient.